 Do I need a visa if I'm only transiting through Bangkok?
 Passengers who remain airside and do not clear immigration are generally exempt from visa and TDAC requirements.
 Anyone leaving the airport, even briefly, is subject to standard entry rules.

 What's the difference between visa exemption and Visa on Arrival?
 Visa exemption requires no advance application and no fee.
-Visa on Arrival requires a fee, an application at the airport, and specific supporting documents, and it is being reduced to a much smaller list of eligible countries under the revised framework.
+Visa on Arrival requires a fee, an application at the airport, and specific supporting documents, and it is being reduced to three eligible countries, Azerbaijan, Belarus, and Serbia, under the revised framework.

 Will the 60-day exemption I already have be shortened once the new rules take effect?
 No. Changes apply to entries made after the effective date.
 A stay already granted is not shortened retroactively.